If you've just set a date for your wedding, this can be an exciting time for the two of you!

 You will need to pay $45 in cash to get married in New Hampshire.

 The law is complicated in New Hampshire.
 Individuals under the age of 18 may not marry in New Hampshire without parental approval and a judicial waiver.
 Brides must be at least 13 years of age and grooms must be at least 14 years of age before their parents can apply for a judicial waiver.

 Cousin Marriage in New Hampshire

 Not if you are both alive.
 Common-law marriages are only recognized in New Hampshire at death for estate/inheritance purposes.
 (N.H.
 RSA.
 457:39)

-Weddings can be solemized by a judge, supreme court justice, assistant judge, justice of the peace, priest, rabbi, or minister residing in New Hampshire.
-Non-resident clergy need to receive a special license from the Secretary of State.
+Weddings can be solemnized by a judge, supreme court justice, assistant judge, justice of the peace, priest, rabbi, or minister residing in New Hampshire.
+Non-resident clergy needs to receive a special license from the Secretary of State.

 Order a Copy of a Certificate of Marriage

 Order a copy online